 2) Level One.
 This level features the control accounts.
 A control account is defined as a management control point that arranges the work packages and measures their status, controlling every area of the project scope.
 Control accounts describe the project’s significant parts, systems, phases, or features the client wants you to deliver.
 Again, harkening back to the house example, Level One breaks down into Foundation, Internal, and External.

 3) Level Two.
 Level Two consists of work packages.
 Each work package describes what the client or stakeholder will receive when completing the package, but not how the team will fulfill it.
-When the work packages are brought together, they make up Level One, the control accounts level.
-With our house example, the Internal control account breaks down into Electrical and Plumbing.
+When the work packages are brought together, they comprise Level One, the control accounts level.
+The Internal control account breaks into Electrical and Plumbing with our house example.

 Work breakdown structures in project management also include the 100% rule, meaning the WBS contains every aspect of the project, including the person or team responsible for delivering the components.